chhuang-one/sqxclib/doc/SqTypeRow.md

 ## Directly use without setup

-SQ_TYPE_ROW is build-in static constant type for SqTypeRow, user can use it to parse unknown result directly.
+SQ_TYPE_ROW is build-in static constant type for SqTypeRow, you can use it to parse unknown result directly.
 In this case, all data type in [SqRow](SqRow.md) is C string because SqTypeRow don't know type of columns.

 use C language